 Fortunately, you don’t have to worry about causing irreparable damage to any of the components, as OCCT will automatically stop the test after the component being tested reaches the user-specified temperature threshold.

-OCCT is free for individual users, but you can still support the developers by buying a license.
+OCCT is free for individual users, but you can still support and encourage the developers by buying a license.

 Best RAM Stress Testing Tools

-MemTest86 is a highly popular RAM testing program that was developed all the way back in 1994.
-Rather than being run through Windows, MemTest86 runs directly from a bootable USB drive (or other medium) and thoroughly checks the RAM for errors by writing and reading random data patterns, then comparing them in order to determine if there are any errors.
+MemTest86 is a highly popular RAM testing program that was developed back in 1994.
+Rather than being run through Windows, MemTest86 runs directly from a bootable USB drive (or another medium) and thoroughly checks the RAM for errors by writing and reading random data patterns, then comparing them to determine if there are any errors.

-Currently owned by PassMark, MemTest86 comes in multiple versions with different feature sets, but the free version of MemTest86 v8 is the version to go for, as it features DDR4 support, a refined GUI, and some other useful features that are missing from the old MemTest86.
+Currently owned by PassMark, MemTest86 comes in multiple versions with different feature sets, but the free version of MemTest86 v8 is the version to go for, as it includes DDR4 support, a refined GUI, and some other useful traits that are missing from the old MemTest86.

 MemTest64, developed by TechPowerUp, is a lightweight and easy to use RAM stress testing tool.
 Unlike MemTest86, it is run directly from Windows, so you don’t have to bother with creating a bootable USB for it.

 On the downside, it’s not quite as complex and thorough as MemTest86, but it can still get the job done.
-Ultimately, it’s ease of use and the fact that it is completely free is what makes MemTest64 so appealing.
+Ultimately, it’s ease of use, and the fact that it is absolutely free is what makes MemTest64 so appealing.

-Those would be our picks as far as CPU, GPU, and RAM stress testing tools are concerned.
-Of course, there are many more out there, so if you’ve had good experiences with some other programs, leave us a comment and we might expand the article in the future!
+Those would be our choices as far as CPU, GPU, and RAM stress testing tools are concerned.
+Surely, there are many more out there, so if you’ve had good experiences with some other programs, leave us a comment and we may expand the article in the future!